DXi Veeam Installation

 - Use per-VM backup files

-- Confirm that only the two checkboxes noted and shown above are checked, then click OK.
+- Confirm that only the checkboxes noted and shown above are checked, then click OK.

 Under Location, next to the Path to folder box, click Browse.